Corporate - Withholding taxesLast reviewed - 02 October 2022

 Domestic corporations paying certain types of income to non-residents are required to withhold tax.

 Unless a lower treaty rate applies, interest on loans and rentals from movable property are subject to WHT at the rate of 15%.
 Royalty payments are subject to WHT at the rate of 10%.
-The tax withheld represents a final tax and applies only to non-residents who are not carrying on any business in Singapore and who have no PE in Singapore.
-Technical assistance and management fees for services rendered in Singapore are taxed at the prevailing corporate rate.
+The tax withheld represents a final tax and applies only to non-residents that are not carrying on any business in Singapore and have no PE in Singapore.
+Technical assistance and management fees for services rendered in Singapore by non-resident companies are taxed at the prevailing corporate rate.
 However, this is not a final tax.
 Royalties, interest, rental of movable property, technical assistance, and management fees can be exempt from WHT in certain situations or subject to a reduction in tax rates, usually under fiscal incentives or DTAs.

 Ship charter fee payments are not subject to WHT.